 As a Programmer:

-Yes, in the One-by-One model, you get access to the course forever (yes, my children’s children could learn from it), but this means that you pay only once, and this self-promoted professional will get the money.
-But what when you need help?
+In the One-by-One model, you get access to the course forever (yes, my children’s children could learn from it), but this means that you pay only once, and this self-promoted professional will get the money.

 Don’t get me wrong: Udemy courses also have a forum in which you can ask the teacher a question or ask for a help.
 But in most cases, in courses which I have bought, when you ask for help, the answer is a general response or a pitch to buy another course by this author.